 LOS ANGELES IS OPEN FOR GLOBAL BUSINESS.
 Mayor Garcetti is working to deepen Los Angeles’ global connections with our partners around the world through robust, inclusive, and sustainable trade and investment.
-Extending our businesses’ international reach and relationships creates more jobs and greater prosperity for L.A. workers, innovators, creators, manufacturers, and families.
+Extending our businesses’ international reach creates more jobs and broader prosperity for L.A. workers, innovators, creators, manufacturers, and families.
 Mayor Garcetti’s July 2018 trade mission to Tokyo, Seoul, Hanoi, Ho Chi Minh City, and Hong Kong advanced these goals through increased exports, millions of dollars of business growth, and new agreements to deepen our commercial and cultural ties.
 Mayor Garcetti and MOIA receive international business delegations, create city-to-city channels to facilitate business expansion, and engage with foreign trade officers throughout California to build L.A.’s reputation as a global hub for cleantech, advanced manufacturing, mobility, digital media and e-sports, space and aerospace, and biotech.
 In partnership with World Trade Center Los Angeles, MOIA attracts, promotes, and retains job-creating international investments from more than 80 economies.
 Foreign-owned enterprises (FOE) in the City employ more than 47,000 people and FOE’s in L.A.
 County employ more than 202,400 people.
-Additionally, the Mayor’s Export Program helps companies, particularly small and medium-sized businesses, build their export capacity and capture overseas opportunities with support from our local, state, and federal partners.
+Additionally, the Mayor’s Export Initiative helps companies, particularly small and medium-sized businesses, build their export capacity and capture overseas opportunities with support from our local, state, and federal partners.

 WORKING TOWARD THE GLOBAL GOALS.
-Mayor Garcetti has committed Los Angeles to the Sustainable Development Goals (SDGs), or the “Global Goals,” a shared agenda for development adopted by the member states of the United Nations to end poverty, protect the planet, and equitably broaden prosperity.
-The Mayor’s Office, with support from the Conrad N. Hilton Foundation and others, is taking steps to implement the SDGs at the local level, transparently track Los Angeles’ progress, engage with the community and our partners across public, private, academic, and nonprofit sectors, and incorporate the Goals into the City’s long-term planning.
+Mayor Garcetti has committed Los Angeles to implementing the Sustainable Development Goals (SDGs), or the “Global Goals,” a shared agenda adopted by the member states of the United Nations to end poverty, protect the planet, and expand prosperity and equity.
+The Mayor’s Office, with support from the Conrad N. Hilton Foundation and others, is implementing the SDGs at the city level, transparently tracking Los Angeles’ progress, engaging with the community and our partners across public, private, academic, and nonprofit sectors, and incorporating the Goals into the City’s long-term planning.
 We are the first city in the world to report SDG data at the indicator level using an open source data reporting platform, and became just the sixth city to present a Voluntary Local Review at the United Nations on our progress toward the SDGs.

 INTERNATIONAL OPPORTUNITIES FOR YOUNG ANGELENOS.
-The Mayor’s Office of International Affairs established the Mayor’s Young Ambassadors (MaYA) initiative to connect young Angelenos with the international community, inform them about international career paths and opportunities, and encourage them to become citizens of the world.
+The Mayor’s Office of International Affairs established the Mayor’s Young Ambassadors (MaYA) initiative to connect young Angelenos with the global community, inform them about international career paths and opportunities, and encourage them to become citizens of the world.
 As part of MaYA, Mayor Garcetti launched a free international travel program for College Promise students.
-This initiative offers community college students from underrepresented backgrounds the transformational experience of traveling abroad, expanding their worldview, exposing them to new opportunities, and preparing them to succeed in a globalized world.
+This initiative offers community college students from underrepresented backgrounds the transformational experience of traveling abroad to expand their worldview, expose them to new opportunities, and prepare them to succeed in a globalized world.
 Since 2018, the MaYA Initiative has provided nearly 130 young Angelenos with the opportunity to travel to Mexico, Egypt, Japan, France, Vietnam, Taiwan, and Australia.
 MaYA participants are nearly all people of color, majority first-generation Americans and first-generation college students, and one-third have never been on a plane before.
 Upon their return, the Office helps connect them to local opportunities to further support their academic and professional growth.

 BUILDING TIES BETWEEN DIPLOMATS AND THE COMMUNITY.
-Los Angeles is home to the third largest Consular Corps in the world, hosting diplomats from more than 100 different countries.
+Los Angeles is the proud home to the third largest Consular Corps in the world, with diplomatic representation from over 100 countries.
 Partnering with the Los Angeles Consular Corps (LACC), the Mayor’s Office regularly organizes community service events and hosts briefings on key topics relevant to international communities, like the COVID-19 crisis, the 2020 Census, immigration, and emergency preparedness.

 CITY DIPLOMACY.
 The Mayor’s Office of International Affairs works with domestic partners -- educational institutions, think tanks, and fellow U.S. cities -- to lead in the growing field of city diplomacy in the United States and help to shape Congressional legislation that advances U.S. diplomacy at the city level.
-Examples of this work include events like the Mayor’s annual State of the Global City address hosted by the Pacific Council on International Policy, to the annual L.A.
-Summit on U.S. City Diplomacy at USC, to resolutions adopted by the U.S. Conference of Mayors.
+Examples of this work include events like the Mayor’s State of the Global City address hosted by the Pacific Council on International Policy and the L.A.
+Summit on U.S. City Diplomacy at USC, as well as international resolutions for the U.S. Conference of Mayors.

 STRENGTHENING BONDS WITH SISTER CITIES.
 Sister Cities of Los Angeles, Inc. (SCOLA) is a diplomatic platform for Los Angeles that promotes cooperation and direct engagement with its global partners on issues of mutual interest, particularly around business and commerce, tourism, education, and culture.